Our 2023 Prize-giving –

 This year the students once again produced thought-provoking, high-quality science and technology projects.
 To complete such projects takes creativity, curiosity, commitment and perseverance.
 This requires support and encouragement of both parents and teachers and equates to many hours of dedication.
 We sincerely thank all the teachers and parents for this support. ln addition, we acknowledge the commitment of participating schools for supporting individual science investigations to take place as part of their rich and busy demands that curriculum and wider school life demand.

-We extend our deep gratitude for sponsorship from NIWA, the support of Massey University and North Harbour Middle Schools Principals group.
-Continuing to have the Science Fair treated like a zone day and be held during the school week gives recognition to science as an important part of the curriculum.
-Release of teachers on the day meant students felt supported, and the judging team was complete.
+We extend our deep gratitude for sponsorship from NIWA, and the North Harbour Middle Schools Principals group.
+Continuing to have the Science Fair treated as a zone day and held during the school week gives recognition to science as an important part of the curriculum.
+Release of teachers on the day meant students felt supported, and the judging teams complete.
 We recommend that this continues next year.
 While the students waited for judging they enjoyed a morning of science talks and demonstrations.
 With this exposure to “real scientists’ it is hoped students will be inspired to choose a science-based career and pursue their curiosity in scientific fields.
-We greatly appreciate the time given by our speakers and demonstrators from Massey University.

-A big thank you to Debbie Jordan from Massey University who liaised with my co-convenor Mike Wade to ensure the finer details of venue and speaker organisation.
-Judging involves both interviewing students and reading their projects.
-It was excellent to see an ESOL entry this year.
-Special thanks to our team of moderators who were led by our Chief Judge Colin McDonald.
+We would like to thank the many judges from education and industry who gave their time to the fair on the 20th September.
+A big thank you to Anna Haine from the University of Auckland who organised and then liaised with all the volunteer University Student judges to ensure they were well briefed and supported.
+Special thanks to our team of moderators who were led by our Chief Judge Sarah Allfrey.
 Thank you also to all the members of our committee who contributed towards a successful day.

 Helen Haine

-Committee for 2024
+Committee for 2025

 Co-convenor Helen Haine (Albany Junior High School)